GROW & GIVE, THE SHERIDAN STORY’S BRAND NEW PRODUCE GARDEN

 Grow & Give From Your Garden

-While we will not have volunteers help in our garden space at this time, you can join our friends at Surly and Dangerous Man breweries in growing and giving produce from your garden at home, business, or faith community.
+While we will not have volunteers help in our garden space at this time, you can grow and give produce from your garden at home, business, or faith community.
+Your donations will be joined with our continued produce garden partnerships with Dangerous Man and Surly breweries and new partnerships with New Life Presbyterian Church, St. Luke’s Presbyterian Church, and the Northeast Farmers Market.

 Types of produce to donate